-The Employee Discounts Scheme can be accessed via www.mylifestylehub.co.uk and offers discounts at hundreds of high street retailers including supermarkets, high street stores, restaurants and many more.
+The Employee Discounts Scheme, mylifestyle, offers discounts at hundreds of high street retailers including supermarkets, high street stores, restaurants and many more.
 New staff will receive a welcome email from Edenred within one month of their start date.
 For more information, please refer to the User Guide and/or FAQs.